platinummonkey/pybia/README.md

 ## Note

-This is purely experimental and for fun at this moment.
+This is purely experimental and for fun.
 This was entirely developed using dialogue-drive-development with cursor using claude-3.5 & claude-3.7-sonnet.
 This note section is the only piece I've actually written by hand.